 Considerations for Implementation

 While PDMPs may play a crucial role in the prevention of overdose morbidity and mortality, these databases are maintained at a state level which means that local-level agencies may have little input into their design or accessibility.
 PDMPs are often not accessible in real-time and are not always easy to use.
 In locations where a state closely borders another state, patients may be able to circumvent identification in a PDMP by filling prescriptions in a neighboring state where prescribers would not have access to interstate-level information.
-However, the Prescription Drug Monitoring Act proposed in the Senate in July 2016 would require states to make their PDMP data available to other states.
+However, the Prescription Drug Monitoring Act introduced into Congress in March 2017 would require states to make their PDMP data available to other states.

 Program Clearinghouse Example

 PDMP Training and Technical Assistance Center (TTAC)

 Provides PDMP reports, recommendations, and trainings.
 Includes a database of PDMP profiles for each state, with information on which drugs are monitored, data collection frequency, legislation, and other relevant information.

 Provides an overview of PDMPs with links to state-specific information and information on training and technical assistance.

 Organization(s): Prescription Drug Monitoring Program Training and Technical Assistance Center